juliechristiedata/MindSite_SchoolClosing/README.md

 3. Alexander Wilson Elementary at 4514 Woodland Ave, Philadelphia, PA 19143.
 This school was located within the University of the Sciences campus.
-[St. Joe’s University merged with USciences in 2022 and becan consolidating real-estate in that year.](https://www.nbcphiladelphia.com/news/business/st-joes-to-explore-sale-of-real-estate-at-new-university-city-campus/3366373/)
+[St. Joe’s University merged with USciences in 2022 and began consolidating real-estate in that year.](https://www.nbcphiladelphia.com/news/business/st-joes-to-explore-sale-of-real-estate-at-new-university-city-campus/3366373/)
 4. Philadelphia High School for Business and Technology at 540 N. 13th St., Philadelphia, PA 19123.
 This high school is within a